 What is the Best Fertilizer for Pepper Plants

 Of course, when it comes to fertilizing pepper plants, the best kind of fertilizer really depends on your soil.
-If you want to be completely accurate with your pepper fertilizer, you should have a soil test done to find specific deficiencies.
+If you want to be completely accurate with your pepper fertilizer, have a soil test done to find specific deficiencies.
 Many extension services will test your soil for free or for a small fee.

 Regardless of what you do, keep your pepper plants healthy and happy by following all water and cultivation instructions that come with your plant.
 Fertilizing regularly definitely increases your crop.
 If you follow the instructions and fertilize accordingly, your crop should do quite well!